 Following a morning at leisure we take the highspeed train across the Kizilkum Desert to Samarkand.
 Both lunch and dinner will be served in local restaurants.
 (Overnight Bukhara) BLD

 Day 10: Thursday 30 May, Samarkand – Koni Gil – Samarkand

 - Production of Samarkand Mulberry Paper, Koni Gil Paper Mill

 - Mausoleum of Timur (Gur-i Mir)

-After lunch we enjoy an orientation tour of Samarkand including a visit to one of the city’s finest monuments, the Mausoleum of Timur.
-At sunset we also view the exterior of the majestic Registan.
+After lunch in Koni Gil we return to Samarkand.
+Following some time at leisure, we visit one of the city’s finest monuments, the Mausoleum of Timur.
 (Overnight Samarkand) BLD

 Day 11: Friday 31 May, Samarkand

 - Evening meal at the Uzbek house of Ilkhom

 We begin with a visit to the Bibi Khanum Mosque, one of the largest mosques in the Islamic world.
 This enormous structure, orientated on an axis between a vast entrance portal and a huge domed prayer hall, has recently been restored with the aid of UNESCO.
 Its vast scale gives a vivid impression of Timur’s megalomania.
 Situated next to the mosque is one of the busiest markets in Uzbekistan.
 Every now and then travelling acrobats entertain the large crowds that visit the market to buy food, household appliances, and every other conceivable commodity.